swcarpentry/good-enough-practices-in-scientific-computing/index.md

 ### Version Control for Data?

-Data should be backed up,
-but may or may not be a good candidate for version control.
+Data should be backed up and made publically available where appropriate, but may or may not be a good candidate for version control.
 The size of data sets can be a problem.
 If a file is small,